jhumelsine/jhumelsine.github.io/_posts/2026-02-11-computer-science-software-engineering.md

 When were we going to get past the introduction?

 This was the case until recently.
-The transitions between layers of abstraction were well understood, deterministic, and often provable.
+The interactions between layers of abstraction were well understood, deterministic, and often provable.
 [Large Language Models and Generative AI](https://jhumelsine.github.io/2024/09/18/llm-genai.html) (LLMs & GenAI) are changing the landscape rapidly.
 They are adding an additional layer of abstraction on top of application coding.

 Higher-level languages removed the toil of assembly code.
 Will LLMs and GenAI remove the toil of traditional programming?
 I don’t know.
 This new layer of abstraction is not like previous layers of abstraction.
 LLMs/GenAIs are not well understood, deterministic or provable.
+There is still a bit of mystery.
+LLMs and GenAIs remain black boxes.
+We don't always know what's going on under the hood.

-But I do know that those who learn to leverage them effectively will have an advantage over those who do not.
+Even with these uncertainties, I firmly believe that those who learn to leverage LLMs and GenAIs effectively will have an advantage over those who do not.

 <img src="https://upload.wikimedia.org/wikipedia/commons/4/47/River_terrapin.jpg" alt="Turtles All the Way Down" title="Image Source: https://en.wikipedia.org/wiki/File:River_terrapin.jpg" width = "25%" align="left" style="padding: 0 20px;">